 Given the restrictions I described, here are some items to evaluate and prioritize as must haves:

-Right Payment Methods: Identify if the service supports the payment method that works for both your customers and yourself.
+- Right Payment Methods: Identify if the service supports the payment method that works for both your customers and you.
 Paypal, Credit card, debit card, Apple Pay, e-check, 15-30-60-90 net.).
 If it doesn't, move on.

 E-Commerce Upgrade Features